Tag - Wallis and Futuna

 Banking services on Wallis and Futuna are provided by the Bank of Wallis and Futuna (BWF).

 The one branch of BWF can be found in the small shopping arcade behind the SEM Supermarket.
-It’s open between 8:00am and 12:30pm, Monday to Friday.

-The only ATM on Wallis Island can be found at the main post office.
+One of two ATMs on Wallis Island can be found at the main post office.

-The only ATM on Wallis Island can be found at the main post office.
+One of two ATMs on Wallis Island can be found at the main post office.

 Credit Cards